 - Place the cauliflower florets in the bowl of a food processor fitted with a blade.
 Pulse a few times until the cauliflower turns rice-like in texture.

 - Transfer the finely chopped cauliflower into a larger bowl.
 Add the parsley, tomatoes, cucumbers, and onions.
 Give the salad a quick toss to combine.

-- Now, add minced garlic and season with salt and pepper.
-Finish with fresh lemon juice and a good drizzle of extra virgin olive oil (about 2 tbsp).
+- Now, add the minced garlic and season with salt and pepper.
+Finish with fresh lemon juice and a good drizzle of extra virgin olive oil (about 2 tablespoon).
 Give the salad one more good toss to combine.

 - For best results, set the cauliflower salad aside for a few minutes before serving to allow the cauliflower to soften and absorb some of the dressing.
 You can also cover and chill for later.
 Enjoy!

 - Option: If you prefer, you can use a knife to chop the cauliflower into very small florets rather than using the food processor to turn it into cauliflower rice.
 Very small florets should also absorb the flavors and dressing well.